vitaliihonta/landing/mdoc/input/workflows-activities.md

 // For dependency injection
 object DatalakeActivitiesImpl {
   val make: URLayer[ZActivityRunOptions[Any], DatalakeActivities] =
-    // it's a good practice to read URI from a configuration file using ZIO Config capabilities ZLayer.fromFunction(
+    // NOTE: it's better to read URI from a configuration file using ZIO Config capabilities ZLayer.fromFunction(
       DatalakeActivitiesImpl(new URI("https://www.youtube.com/watch?v="))(
         _: ZActivityRunOptions[Any]